hadesrofl/SysArchReport/content/Specification-PERFoRM.md

 +++
 #### Assumptions for PERFoRM
-While specifiying the requirements for PERFoRM assumptions were made:
+* While specifiying the requirements for the PERFoRM architecture there were assumptions made for...
-* Assumtions for...
  * enhancing planning, simulation and operation features
  * seamless system reconfiguration
  * system based smart production components